 I’m asked to speak in several churches and homes so people know I’m prepared.
 I was asked to write a book, “Prepare Your Family For Survival.”
 You may have read some preppers caution others, saying, “Keep it a secret if you have food and water.”
 Trust me, if we have the internet anyone can find us.

 Some preppers use a pseudonym name because they are paranoid about people knowing who they are, where they live, or whatever.
 We have to respect their feelings.
 But, I’m real and I live in Southern Utah.
 I have readers that email me and call me.
 Sometimes, they just need a hand to hold as they learn how to use a pressure cooker.
 I get it.
 I really do.

-I grew up with a garden, having a pantry with food, sewed my own clothes, and made bread.
+I grew up with a garden, having a pantry with food, sewing my own clothes, and making bread.
 We canned food and I taught my girls the same thing.
 Except, I regret I didn’t teach them to sew, but three have sewing machines.
 That counts, right?
 How can you mend if you don’t have a sewing machine?

 When I go visit my daughters and their families usually someone has something that needs to be taken in or mended.
 That’s how we roll, every house has to have a sewing machine.
 I’m proud to say that three of my grandkids have taken sewing lessons, hooray!

 I have a few items to help you think about what you may need to add to your emergency stash.
 These are the bare minimum, but hey, it’s better than nothing.